AIH-SGML/BayesRVAT/README.md

 # BayesRVAT

-Code for the paper: "Bayesian Aggregation of Multiple Annotations Enhances Rare Variant Association Testing" presented at [RECOMB 2025](https://recomb.org/recomb2025/accepted_papers.html).
+Code for the paper: "Bayesian Aggregation of Multiple Annotations Enhances Rare Variant Association Testing" presented at [RECOMB 2025](https://recomb.org/recomb2025/accepted_papers.html) and now published in [Genome Research](https://genome.cshlp.org/content/35/12/2682).

 ## Installation
 If you want to run the showcase notebook and adapt the code please run: